 Technology has advanced in recent years, and we are now able to do this better.

-The Single Digital Patient Record will:
+The Single Digital Patient Record is:

 This is one of the biggest healthcare changes in Australia and it builds on the great work already done by NSW Health.